projectara/greybus-spec/source/device_class/camera.rst

 4:2:2 subsampling.
 The image width shall be a multiple of two pixels.
 The number of chroma line is equal to the number of luma lines.

-The planar YUV 4:2:2 formats are Ara-specific, they are not defined in [CSI-2]_.
+The planar YUV 4:2:2 formats are Greybus specific, they are not defined in [CSI-2]_.
 They come in two variants for U/V ordering.

 Only plane-interleaved is supported.
 All luma lines are sent first, followed